-You’ve finally gotten into medical school and there’s just four short years between you and earning your M.D.
-In this post, we’ll go over the timeline and what to expect during each year.
+Medical school can often be broken down into three sections: preclinicals (MS1-2), clinical rotations (MS3), and electives/interviews (MS4).
+In this post, we’ll go over the full timeline and what to expect during each year.

-First year (MS1 or M1)
+First Year (MS1 or M1)

-The first few weeks to months are challenging for this reason, however you’ll soon get in the groove and soon learn that your first year offers you the most free time.
+The first few weeks to months are challenging; however, you’ll soon get in the groove and learn that your first year offers you the most free time.

 During this time, you should reassess and hone your study strategies, figure out your routines, and work to optimize your efficiency in preparation for the upcoming stages of medical school.
-Find your group of friends and figure out whether or not they are people that you can actually study with.
+Find your group of friends and figure out whether or not they are people you can actually study with.
 Sometimes studying with your closest friends is more distracting than motivating.

 You’ll remember the middle and end of your first year as some of the best times in medical school.
-The stress is comparatively low to the later stages, you have more free time, and you are bonding with new people and solidifying life long friendships.
+The stress is comparatively low to the later stages, you have more free time, and you are bonding with new people and solidifying lifelong friendships.
 You’ll be amazed by your classmates, as medical students are some of the most impressive and diverse people you’ll come across.

 Second Year (MS2 or M2)

-Most students take Step 1 in the spring at the end of their second year.
+Medical schools are going through major curriculum changes to account for Step 1 moving to pass/fail.
+Most students take Step 1 in the spring at the end of their second year, which concludes their preclinical studies.
 In the fall and winter of your second year, you’ll hermit up and spend more time studying and less time socializing.

 Third Year (MS3 or M3)